 - How to make a building regulations application (Video) - Does your build require an application?
 Read our guide on what to apply for and how.

-- Make a building control application - Submit directly to your local authority and track progress.
+- Make an online building control application - Submit directly to your local authority and track progress.

 - Self build - information on your building your dream home.

 Loft conversions, garage conversions and conservatories

 - Building an extension, garage conversion or conservatory (Videos) - find out how to assess whether you need building regulations approval for your build.

 - Building a loft conversion (Video) - help with assessing whether your loft can be converted and help with what plans should cover.